happykit/auth-email/README.md

 HAPPYAUTH_TOKEN_SECRET="<random value>"
 ```

-> Make sure to provide these environment variables in your production application.
+> This file sets the environment variables for development.
+Make sure to provide these environment variables in your production application too.
 It's recommended to create a separate FaunaDB database for production, with its own secret.
 You can execute `yarn auth-email db init` to configure your production database.
 You don't need to worry about this now if you're just playing around locally.

 #### `happyauth/index.js`